telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/medium-trust-support.md

 * Shapes and barcodes with transparent colors are rendered in PNG format, which is not supported by Internet Explorer 6 browser.

->note When running Telerik Reports in Medium Trust, one should always set the ReportViewer.Report property in code behind.
+> When running Telerik Reports in Medium Trust, one should always set the ReportViewer.Report property in code behind.
 Otherwise the ReportConverter class is used, which requires more permissions than are granted in Medium Trust level.

 # See Also